Krnsand/pp3-hangman/README.md

 ![You win](https://github.com/Krnsand/pp3-hangman/blob/main/assets/images/you_win.png)

 * Play again
-    * Here the player has chosen Y (YES) and the game restarts
+    * Here the player has chosen Y (YES)
     * The player can see their final score
     * The game restarts

 ![Play again](https://github.com/Krnsand/pp3-hangman/blob/main/assets/images/play_again.png)

 * Game over
-    * The player has run out of lives without guessing the word, a graphics is printed
+    * The player has run out of lives without guessing the word, a graphics is printed in the terminal
     * The graphics is red as a visual feedback for failure
     * The final score is printed.
 If the player decides to play again the score will continue to add or subtract until the player no longer wants to play again
     * The player is asked if they would like to play again